 - Year 2, Year 3 or Year 4

 - Taught in:

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-At the end of the course students will have a good understanding of the structure and function of different African languages, and language in general.
+At the end of the module students will have a good understanding of the structure and function of different African languages, and language in general.
 They will be familiar with the sociolinguistic situation is different African countries, and have a good understanding of different aspects and dynamics characterizing the language situation in Africa.
 They will also be able to relate the study of African languages to wider discourses about history, culture and society in Africa.

 Total of 22 weeks teaching with a 2 hour weekly lecture plus 1 hour weekly tutorial.